Gary Johns: Later career

 Since his defeat, Johns has drifted from the ALP and has been critical of his old party.
 Johns told Brett Evans that he might still be a member of the ALP but Evans says that in Johns' heart he has moved on from the ALP.
 Johns now describes himself as a "small-l liberal".

 From 1997 to 2006, he was a senior fellow at the neo-liberal/conservative think tank the Institute of Public Affairs (IPA).
-Within the IPA, he was head of the Non-Government Organisations unit.
-From 2006-2009 Johns worked with a consultancy firm, ACIL Tasman.
-In 2009 he was appointed Associate Professor of Public Policy at the Australian Catholic University's Public Policy Institute.
-In 2012 he was appointed visiting fellow at QUT Business School.
+He was head of the Non-Government Organisations unit within the IPA.
+From 2006 to 2009, Johns worked with a consultancy firm, ACIL Tasman.
+In 2009, he was appointed associate professor of Public Policy at the Australian Catholic University's Public Policy Institute.
+In 2012, he was appointed a visiting fellow at QUT Business School.
+He has been an adjunct professor at the University of Queensland.
 He was president of the Bennelong Society, an organisation that advocated the provision of welfare for Indigenous Australians under the same rules as for all other Australians.
-From 2002-2004 he was appointed Associate Commissioner of the Commonwealth Productivity Commission, an Australian government policy research and advisory body, with the responsibility for an inquiry into the national workers’ compensation and occupational health and safety framework.
+From 2002 to 2004, he was appointed Associate Commissioner of the Commonwealth Productivity Commission, an Australian government policy research and advisory body, with the responsibility for an inquiry into the national workers' compensation and occupational health and safety framework.

-He was awarded a PhD in political science in 2001 from the University of Queensland, in 2002 the Fulbright Professional Award in Australian-United States Alliance Studies, Georgetown University in Washington D.C., and in 2003 the Centenary Medal for ‘service to Australian society through the advancement of economic, social and political issues’.
+Johns was awarded a PhD in political science in 2001 from the University of Queensland, in 2002 the Fulbright Professional Award in Australian-United States Alliance Studies, Georgetown University in Washington D.C., and in 2003 the Centenary Medal for "service to Australian society through the advancement of economic, social and political issues".

-He is a columnist for The Australian newspaper, the author of numerous papers and books: Waking up to Dreamtime.
-Media Masters (2001), Aboriginal Self-determination.
-Connor Court (2011), No Contraception, No Dole.
-Connor Court (2016), The Charity Ball.
-Connor Court (2014), Right Social Justice.
-Connor Court (2012), Really Dangerous Ideas.
-Connor Court (2013), and Recognise What?
-Connor Court (2014).
+He has been a columnist for The Australian newspaper and the author of numerous papers and books.
+He writes for The Spectator and Quadrant.
+His latest book is The Burden of Culture.

-In 2017 Johns was appointed by the Turnbull Government as the commissioner of the Australian Charities and Not-for-profits Commission.
-His appointment was publicly criticised by David Crosbie, the CEO of the Communities Council for Australia, who said he had made "numerous public statements that clearly indicate he is opposed to many charities and their work".
+In 2017, Johns was appointed by the Turnbull government as the commissioner of the Australian Charities and Not-for-profits Commission.
 He resigned in June 2022 following the Albanese Government's election to office.

-In 2023 Johns was a committee member of Recognise a Better Way, a group arguing the "No" case regarding the Albanese government's proposal for Indigenous Voice to Parliament.
+In 2023, Johns was chairman of Recognise a Better Way, a group arguing the "No" case regarding the Albanese government's proposal for an Indigenous Voice to Parliament.
+He then formed the research organisation Close the Gap Research, of which he is chairman.

-Lobby for free speech

-As a director of the conservative 'think-tank' the Australian Institute for Progress, Johns was an advocate for free speech, hence the book, 'Throw Open the Doors'.
-Around 2016, he also worked for the International Tax and Investment Center (ITIC), a policy institute that received funding from the tobacco industry.
-As a consultant for the ITIC Johns was scathing of the anti-smoking Southeast Asia Tobacco Control Alliance, calling it "an instrument of the World Health Organisation".